 Sonal is also a social worker and is the CEO of a well known non-profit organization that works with vulnerable populations in India.
 She has also been a business journalist and a management consultant in her previous avatars.

 Sonal is mom to a 10 year old “tween” and to two dogs.

-Asim lives in the beautiful city of Mysore with his family, centered on a fast growing & cute baby girl.
-He’s originally a techie from Gujarat, who’s tried his entrepreneurial spirit while living in Shenzhen (China) & Bangalore.
-Best of both the worlds: with Shenzhen as hardware technology mecca & Bangalore as software technology mecca, part of the 3 B’s of the world.
-While discovering his passion for software in Bangalore, he re-started with a new career in Digital Marketing with startups & corporates and now has moved on to freelancing as a Google Ads Consultant, supporting agencies & advertisers optimize their Google Ads campaigns.
-He’s been a volunteer for ADD.org as a member of their Marketing Committee, since 2018.
+Asim lives in Gujarat, India.
+He’s a techie, who’s tested his entrepreneurial spirit while living in Shenzhen (China) & Bangalore (Karnataka – India).
+While discovering his passion for software in Bangalore, he re-started a new career in Digital Marketing with startups & corporates and now has moved on to freelancing as a Google Ads Consultant, supporting agencies & advertisers with optimizing their Google Ads campaigns.
+He’s been a volunteer for ADD.org since 2015 & part of their Marketing Committee, since 2018.

 Learning that you are “neuro-diverse” (different from the general population called “neuro-typical”) can be a life changing discovery, which is what Asim experienced when he got formally diagnosed with ADHD through a series of tests & self-awareness.
 ADD.org has been his go-to place for learning about his ADHD traits & researching relevant solutions.
 He’s been there & done that when it comes to facing the stigma of being “different” than the crowd.
 May it be family, social, relationships or work situations; the experience is unique in each setting.
 This is why he’s a huge advocate of ADHD & leveraging the strengths that come along with the bright side of ADHD.
 Yes, there’s a bright side of ADHD.